Campus Tour Highlights

-Dayton Complex is reserved for first-year students, offering double and triple room configurations.
-Like all campus housing, Dayton features wireless internet, premium cable TV, social and game lounges, a computer lab, a conference room, and in-building laundry.
-Optional special interest floors at Dayton include academic support, hospitality students, exploration majors, and study-intensive.
+Reserved exclusively for first-year students, Dayton Complex offers double and triple room configurations.
+This complex, like all campus housing, features wireless internet, premium cable TV, social and game lounges, in-building laundry, and much more.
+Optional special interest floors at Dayton include the hospitality floor and honors floor.

 Hey Reb!
 Statue

 Created in 2007 to celebrate the university’s 50th anniversary, the Hey Reb! bronze statue stands in front of the Richard Tam Alumni Center.
-In addition to being one of the most popular photo ops for campus visitors, it is a student tradition to rub the sculpture’s mustache before a test for good luck!
+In addition to being one of the most popular photo ops for campus visitors, it’s a tradition to rub the sculpture’s mustache before an exam for good luck!